 - Acting for a major oil company in a SCC Arbitration relating to an engineering and procurement contract for a project in Uzbekistan.
 Issues included liquidated damages, concurrent delay and defects correction.

 - Acting for a major oil company in a DIAC arbitration seated in Switzerland arising from the termination of an EPC contract for a project in Iraq.
 Issues included design obligations arising from FEED, payment obligations following contract termination, delay liquidated damages and complex import / customs obligations.

-- advising the employer and instructing technical expert on gross negligence claims in respect of a service contract for a project in West Africa.
+- Advising the employer and instructing technical expert on gross negligence claims in respect of a service contract for a project in West Africa.
 Issues included gross negligence and “knock-for-knock” indemnities.